-We invite you to join us during the High Holidays for our 3rd annual Reverse Tashlich initiative.
-Jewish communities will reverse the process of Tashlich and remove human 'sins' from the water in waterfront clean ups around the world.
+We invite you to join us during the High Holidays for our 4th annual Reverse Tashlich initiative.
+Jewish communities will reverse the process of Tashlich and remove human 'sins' from the water in waterfront cleanups around the world.

-In 2020, we encourage everyone to participate.
+In 2021, we encourage everyone to participate.
 You can make a team with your family, your congregation, your school, or go out and reflect by yourself.
 Regardless of how you do it, we will all be together taking care of our blue planet.
-Reverse Tashlich takes place on September 13th, 2020.
+Reverse Tashlich takes place on September 12th, 2021.
+Download our Reverse Tashlich Guidebook for step by step instructions on how to host your event.

-Register below to be updated on event and educational information.
+Register below to be updated on the event and educational information.

 Read more about the Jewish principles behind Reverse Tashlich here.